 Not only do our DAEN BEE, DAEN LITE, and CDX sensors feed our CBM maintenance solution, but it is also possible to connect with the maintenance management system of the user and provide data that is more in tune with reality.

-“ Information like the age of the point machine, the frequency and intensity of the breakdowns, the availability of the resources, etc. are data that can be included in the tool to create maintenance plans that are based on the real situation.
+Information like the age of the point machine, the frequency and the intensity of breakdowns, the availability of the resources, etc. are data that can be included in the tool to create maintenance plans based on real situation.

 Reduction of standstill time and saving resources

 By using smart motors Diagnose and Condition monitoring, our users have been able to drastically reduce the standstill time during the service caused by breakdowns in point machines, by 80%.

 At the same time, the average number of annual inspections of point machines has been reduced by 75%, including preventive and corrective inspections.

 If you would like to get more information on all the functionalities we offer, contact us and we will inform you about the solution that fits your maintenance needs and resources.